SeaSat (also called SeaSat-A or SeaSat-1)

 - Observed wind field is being used to test the usefulness of surface winds for weather forecasts and to test theories of atmospheric turbulences.

 SMMR (Scanning Multichannel Microwave Radiometer): Goals and Results

 • Obtain all-weather measurements of ocean surface temperature and wind speed.

 - The instrument has produced the first global maps of surface temperature together with maps of wind speed.

-• Obtain integrated liquid water and water vapor content in the atmosphere.
+• Obtain integrated liquid water and water vapour content in the atmosphere.

-- Water vapor measurements proved to be at least as accurate as radiosondes.
+- Water vapour measurements proved to be at least as accurate as radiosondes.

-- Liquid water in clouds and rain were mapped globally.
+- Liquid water in clouds and rain was mapped globally.

 • Provide necessary corrections for the SeaSat altimeter and scatterometer measurements.